 Eq.\ \ref{eq:mm-shap} defines MM-SHAP as a \textit{proportion} of modality contributions, determining a model's \textit{textual degree} \texttt{T-SHAP} and its \textit{visual degree} \texttt{V-SHAP}:

-Following \citet{parcalabescu-frank-2023-mm}, to ensure a fair payout to visual and text inputs, we make similar \emph{input} text and image sequence lengths by using more and smaller patches for longer text, and vice versa -- resulting in 16 image patches for the majority of samples in our data for VL encoders and 36 image patches for VL decoders where the text input is usually longer because of prompts enlarging the input size.
+Following \citet{parcalabescu-frank-2023-mm}, to ensure fair payout to VL inputs, we make similarly long \emph{input} text and image sequences by using more and smaller patches for longer text, and vice versa\footnote{This results in 16 image patches for the majority of samples in our data for VL encoders and 36 image patches for VL decoders -- the text input is usually longer because of the prompts.}.